SSL, TLS, and HTTPS: Securing Web Communication

 Conclusion

-TLS encrypts web traffic, protecting against eavesdropping and tampering.
-SSL was the original protocol; TLS is its successor.
-The TLS handshake uses asymmetric encryption to establish a shared key, then symmetric encryption for efficient data transfer.
+TLS protects web traffic from eavesdropping and tampering.
+SSL came first; TLS is its modern replacement.
+The handshake uses asymmetric encryption to set up a shared key, then symmetric encryption takes over for the actual data transfer.

-For the application protocol details, see the HTTP/HTTPS protocol post.
-For DNS security, see the DNS & Domain Management post.
+For how HTTP works at the application layer, see the HTTP/HTTPS protocol post.
+For DNS and domain security, see the DNS & Domain Management post.

 Category